subhramit/gsoc-report/report.md

 Highlights:

 - Refactored existing code from PR A, B and C
-- Added documentation for the added utility classes and methods
+- Added documentation for the added classes and methods
 - Added comprehensive unit tests for the added utility methods

 #### [#11535](https://github.com/JabRef/jabref/pull/11535) - Make CSL Citation Adapter non-static